armanichalmers/Student_Tuition_Demographic_Analysis_SQL/README.md

 ## 📊 Data Visualizations

-Following the SQL analysis, the resulting data was visualized to explore several relationships:
+Following the SQL analysis, **Google Sheets** was used to visualize the results and make demographic and socioeconomic patterns easier to identify.

+The visualizations include:

 - **Average Tuition by Gender and Ethnicity**
 - **Father's College Attendance by Gender and Ethnicity**